lyltc1/HiPose/docker/README.md

 ```

 ## prepare soft link
-Assume the dataset and GT from zebrapose has been prepared.
+Assume that the dataset and Ground Truth (GT) from `zebrapose` have already been prepared.
 ```
 ln -sf /home/dataset/pbr/lmo/* /home/HiPose/data/lmo/
 ln -sf /home/dataset/zebrapose/data/lmo/* /home/HiPose/data/lmo/
 ```
-Similarlly, you can also prepare the datasets for ycbv and tless.
-This is what should be look like in data/lmo/ directory:
+Similarly, you can also prepare the datasets for ycbv and tless.
+Here's what the data/lmo/ directory should look like:
 ```
 root@e8534fc7d360:/home/HiPose# ls data/lmo/
 .gitkeep                            models_eval/                        camera.json